Safe Connectivity Maintenance of Underactuated Multi-Agent Networks in Dynamic Oceanic Environments: Theoretical Analysis

 \section{Theoretical Analysis}

-In this section, we propose to analyze under which conditions our safe interaction controller is able to maintain connectivity and avoid collisions \cite{nicolas2023multi}.
-Energy-based analysis and LaSalle's invariance principle are commonly utilized to obtain analytical guarantees for flocking.
-These methods establish the stability of the system and demonstrate that the flock converges to a lattice structure while preventing inter-agent collisions, as demonstrated in \cite{olfati-saberFlockingMultiAgentDynamic2006}.
-The structural collective dynamics can be derived by using a moving referential \cite{olfati-saberFlockingMultiAgentDynamic2006} with respect to the flock centroid $\q_c$.
+This section analyzes under which conditions our safe interaction controller can maintain connectivity and avoid collisions \cite{nicolas2023multi}.
+Our analysis follows the common approach to demonstrate that a flock converges to a lattice structure while preventing inter-agent collisions using energy-based analysis and LaSalle's invariance principle \cite{olfati-saberFlockingMultiAgentDynamic2006}.
+We start by introducing a moving referential frame for the structural collective dynamics \cite{olfati-saberFlockingMultiAgentDynamic2006} with respect to the flock centroid $\q_c$.
 The relative coordinates are given by $\tqi=\qi-\qc$ and $\tqij=\tqi-\tqj =\qij$.
 Therefore, $\psi\left( \norm{\qij} \right) = \psi\left( \norm{\tqij} \right)$, and the \emph{total tension energy} or potential energy for the structural dynamics in the relative coordinates yields